 Charge to Jury

 The judge instructs the jury about the law that is to be applied to the facts of the case.
 In a personal injury case, the judge's instructions are usually lengthy.
 The judge explains the law on matters such as who has the burden of proof.

 As soon as the jurors retire to the jury room, they elect a foreman.

 According to Georgia law, the proper measure of general damages as related to mental pain and suffering is determined by "the enlightened conscience of fair and impartial jurors."

 In deliberating, jurors discuss the evidence presented.
 They consider the points made by the attorneys.
 If they have a question about the law or how it is to be applied in the case, the bailiff is notified.
 The bailiff informs the judge.
 The jury then returns to the courtroom to receive further instructions from the judge if the judge feels that it is necessary.

-To aid in their deliberations, the jurors have the documentary evidence introduced during the trial with them to examine, including the medical bills and prescriptions that Mr. Barr had Mary authenticate while she was on the witness stand.
+To aid in their deliberations, the jurors have the documentary evidence introduced during the trial with them to examine.
 This jury may have copies of the pleadings (the complaint and answer) to review.
 It is up to the judge as to whether to send the pleadings out with the jury.

 The jurors have trouble reaching a unanimous verdict on both questions.
 Because the jury verdict must be unanimous, jurors on the opposing sides try to persuade the others to their viewpoint.
 Sometimes jurors never agree.
 If a unanimous verdict is impossible, a mistrial is declared by the judge.
 Then the case would have to be tried again before another jury.